 You will need to send us these documents:

 - a completed post submission form.

 The job description must closely conform to the model MTI(p) job description, which can be downloaded at the bottom of this page.
 All should include:

 - details of the post, job, role, duration, training programme and training provided

-- confirmation that a six-month period of supervision on the Level 1 rota (ST1-3) is mandatory, no matter how experienced the candidate is
+- confirmation that an up to six-month period of supervision on the Level 1 rota (ST1-3) is mandatory, no matter how experienced the candidate is

 - clearly outlined training provisions, assessments and appraisal processes